-Oluchi Nsofor’s life behind the scene of Media’s king-making March 8, 2021 – Posted in: media, Showcase
+Oluchi Nsofor’s life behind Sounds And Scenes March 8, 2021 – Posted in: media, Showcase

-When I got into the university, I got bored with classes.
-I studied Mass Communication.
+Growing up, I got into the university to study Mass Communication, I got bored with classes and theories.
 The adventurous part of me knew there was more to the theory side of communication.
 I decided to explore.
-I found myself in a radio station of my school in my first year.
+I found myself in the radio station of my school in my first year.
 That, of course, became my new home.
-There, I became a radio producer and started media jobs like jingles and scripting here and there.
-After universities, I evolved.
+There, I became a radio producer and started media jobs like jingles and scripting .
+After my graduation, I evolved.
 I evolved into a bigger creative.
-I started out as a radio presenter, I started doing audio production.
-I went into jingle.
-Next, I became a creative director for a magazine.
-Whatever capacity I found myself in the media, I evolve into it and get the best out of it by carrying out every task diligently.
+I started out as a radio presenter, doing audio production.
+Next, I went into jingle.
+At a point, I became a creative director for a magazine.
+Whatever capacity I found myself in the media, I evolve into it.